MikhailOnyanov/code_collecter/README.md

 ## Author 👨‍💻
 @MikhailOnyanov

-Created to simplify code sharing with AI chat interfaces and streamline project analysis. 💬 🧠
+Created to simplify code sharing with AI chat interfaces and streamline project analysis. 💬

-✨ *Because sometimes, the best way to explain code is to send it all at once.*